 Of course, we aren’t talking about the price of a suite at the Ritz Carlton.
 If you live in a major city, you may have to travel to the outskirts to find a budget-friendly location.
 Take advantage of online travel sites to locate an affordable hotel within a reasonable distance.
 These sites also offer customer reviews to help you narrow down your choices.
 Consider making an in-person visit before booking, so you can be sure you’ve found a place that not only suits your wallet but is clean, well-appointed and safe for your party guests.

 Don’t simply book a room and show up with a group of kids ready to party.
 There may be rules and limits to what the hotel will allow you to do.
-Some questions to ask before booking:
+Some things to find out before booking:

 There may be limitations as to the number of kids allowed to stay in one room.
 It is best to know this number before sending out your invitations.
 You may need to pay a fee for kids who exceed the price per person rate, upgrade to a larger room or reserve two rooms (adjoining can be so much fun!).

 Maybe there will be kids who come just for the party activities, but not to spend the night.
 Check to see if there are any rules about inviting these types of additional guests to enjoy the pool or any other hotel amenities during your stay.